“Oh No! What’s my login and password?”

 6b.
 Manual Method: Import Information into Keeper

-- Under Section 5 above, we got the Keeper desktop app on our computer but I had a frustrating stop at step 6.
+- Under Section 5 above, we got the Keeper desktop app on our computer but I had a frustrating stop.

 - Now with the Keeper Desktop App: click our email / Settings / Import / Last Pass / Import CSV.